Skyost/EscapeGameKit/README.md

 It is better suited for web and desktop platforms (Windows, Linux, macOS) but can totally be used on mobile platforms as well !

-## Example
+## Examples

 You'll find an example in the [`example`](https://github.com/Skyost/EscapeGameKit/tree/master/example) directory.
 It's a little escape game called _ERROR 1980_ that I've created for my students.
-I've translated it into English, so that you can try it [here](https://skyost.github.io/EscapeGameKit/game.html).
+I've translated it into English, so that you can try it [here](https://skyost.github.io/EscapeGameKit/).

 <img src="https://github.com/Skyost/EscapeGameKit/raw/master/example/screenshots/screenshot-1.png" width="30%"> <img src="https://github.com/Skyost/EscapeGameKit/raw/master/example/screenshots/screenshot-2.png" width="30%"> <img src="https://github.com/Skyost/EscapeGameKit/raw/master/example/screenshots/screenshot-5.png" width="30%">